-Policy E 2: Location fo or new employment floorspace MM14 Policy paras (1) to (4) Office and Research & Development: (1) Proposals for new office and research & development (B1a and B1b) floorspace will be directed sequentially to: Guildford town centre and Office and Research & Development Strategic Employment Sites 24 .
+Policy E E2: Location fo r new employment floorspace MM14 Policy paras (1) to (4) Office and Research & Development: (1) Proposals for new office and research & development (B1a and B1b) floorspace will be directed sequentially to: Guildford town centre and Office and Research &amp; Development Strategic Employment Strategic Employment Strategic Employment Sites .
 Only if sites cannot be found in these locations should edge of centre sites and locations within 500m of a public transport interchange be considered. (a) Guildford town centre, then (b) locations within 500m of a public transport interchange, then (c) Offices and Research & Development Strategic Employment Sites1 unless: (i) the proposed floorspace is limited in scale (less than 200 sq m or 25% of the existing office/R&D floorspace whichever is the lower) and/or (ii) ancillary to the primary use of the site.
 (2) The sequential approach does not apply to proposed floorspace included in the site allocations in the Local Plan.
-(4)(3) The expansion of existing offices in locations outside the town centre, and Strategic Employment Sites and Locally Significant Employment Sites should be limited to 25% or less of the existing office and R&D (3)(4) If the expansion of existing offices in locations outside the town centre and Strategic Employment Sites exceeds Where net additional floorspace exceeding 200 sq m or 25% of the existing office and R&D floorspace of the planning application site boundary on a site-by-site basis is proposed (whichever is the lower) in the redevelopment or extension of a building in locations other than those set out above, it will need to be demonstrated that there are: (a) there are operational needs of business for on-site expansion, no sites available in the locations set out above (b) there are no suitable sites available in the town centre and the Strategic Employment Sites there is a demonstrated need, and (c) the site is accessible, or canwill-be made accessible, by sustainable modes of transport.
+(4)(3) The expansion of existing offices in locations outside the town centre, and Strategic Employment Sites and Locally Significant Employment Sites should be limited to 25% or less of the existing office and R&amp;D floorspace. and any development not limited in scale is to be directed to sequentially preferable locations.
+(3)(4) If the expansion of existing offices in locations outside the town centre and Strategic Employment Sites exceeds Where net additional floorspace exceeding 200 sq m or 25% of the existing office and R&amp;D floorspace of the planning application site boundary on a site-by-site basis-is proposed (whichever is the lower) in the redevelopment or extension of a building in locations other than those set out above, it will need to be demonstrated that there are: (a) there are operational needs of business for on-site expansion, no sites available in the locations set out above (b) there are no suitable sites available in the town centre and the Strategic Employment Sites there is a demonstrated need, and (c) the site is accessible, or canwill be made accessible, bysustainable modes of transport.
 MM14 Definitions para 4.4.21a 4.4.21a To avoid doubt the 25% applies to the existing floorspace that is within the red line of the planning application.
 This could comprise an individual building or a number of commercial units.